Peter A Allard School of Law

 ThirdAnchorThird-year and Second-year Students:

-• You are allowed to register for a maximum of 17 credits per term (effective 2024W) and 34 credits per Winter Session (terms 1 and 2 combined).
+• You are allowed to register for a maximum of 17 credits for term 1 and 17 credits for term 2 for a maximum credit load of 34 credits in the Winter Session (terms 1 and 2 combined).

 Exchange Students: